General webcam troubleshooting

 - After the operating system has loaded, plug the webcam into the computer again.
 The operating system should recognize the webcam and reinstall the drivers for it.

 - Reinstall any additional software that came with the webcam.

-Test the webcam and see if the uninstalling and reinstall fixed the problem.
+Test the webcam and see if the uninstall and reinstall process fixed the problem.
 If the problem persists, you can also try the following.

-- Download the install the latest drivers for the webcam from the manufacturer's website.
+- Download and install the latest drivers for the webcam from the manufacturer's website.

 - After installing the latest drivers, restart the computer.